 “It reads as more of a hands-on person than a strategic, high–level leader.”

-“It’s too focused towards X industry, and I want to position myself for Y.”
+“It’s too focused on X industry, and I want to position myself for Y.”

 2) What are you targeting?

 The best answer to this question addresses three key components: 1) your desired day-to-day functions, 2) the level you’re targeting, and 3) the organization or environment that will allow you to do your best work.

 Because I work heavily with career changers, many clients don’t have a defined job title in mind when we start working together.
 In that case, I aim for a broader understanding of their professional and personal priorities.
 Having a specific job title will ultimately help you in your marketing efforts – but if you’re struggling with defining that, start by narrowing down those three areas to create your ideal “job profile” as a way to guide your search and focus your resume.